DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ***From Grant Proposal Guidelines:***

-> Plans for data management and sharing of the products of research.
-Proposals must include a supplementary document of no more than two pages labeled “Data Management Plan”.
-This supplement should describe how the proposal will conform to NSF policy on the dissemination and sharing of research results (in AAG), and may include:
->
 > 1. the **types of data**, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project
 > 2. the **standards to be used for data and metadata format** and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies)

----

-# NSF DMP Requiremensts, continued

-***From Grant Proposal Guidelines:***

 > 3. **policies for access and sharing**, including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements
 > 4. policies and **provisions for re-use, re-distribution**, and the production of **derivatives**
 > 5. **plans for archiving** data, samples, and other research products, and for preservation of access to them